 Originally a dancer, Snaith has an MA in Design Writing Criticism from the University of the Arts London (UAL), and a BA in Design from The Cass School of Art and Architecture.
-She teaches Contextual & Historical Studies in the School of Communication at the Royal College of Art.
-Other teaching duties have included teaching Contextual & Theoretical Studies at London College of Communication, workshops for the Emre Senan Design Foundation (Turkey), London Metropolitan University, Design History Society, University of Reading and University of Hertfordshire.
+She is a former lecturer in Contextual & Historical Studies in the School of Communication at the Royal College of Art and former lecturer in Contextual & Theoretical Studies at London College of Communication as well as having taught workshops for the Emre Senan Design Foundation (Turkey), London Metropolitan University, Design History Society, University of Reading, University of Sheffield and University of Hertfordshire.

-Notable Eye magazine articles by Snaith include ‘Technical challenge’ (Eye 95), about the 2017 film Graphic Means, ‘Dance on the spot’ (Eye 89), about contemporary dance iPad apps and ‘Raw like sushi’ (Eye 87), an overview of independent food magazines.
+Notable Eye magazine articles by Snaith include ‘The business of type’ (Eye 98), about the challenges of earning a living from type design, ‘Reputations: Gail Bichler’ (Eye 96), ‘Dance on the spot’ (Eye 89), about contemporary dance iPad apps and ‘Raw like sushi’ (Eye 87), an overview of independent food magazines.